fg-devs/geiz-cloud/README.md

 * GENERAL: Add active_link_to in navigation to mark current visited links
 * CLOUD_SERVICES: Add Cloud Services to product comparison
 * CLOUD_SERVICES: Remove Cloud Services from product comparison
+* GENERAL: Authorization - Check in controllers and in HTML, display links only to authorized users